Henry Francis PELHAM (1846–1907)

 In 1857 Henry’s father became Bishop of Norwich, and his family moved to the Bishop’s Palace there.

-Henry entered Harrow in 1860 and was matriculated at the University of Oxford by Trinity College on 22 April 1865, aged 18, He was awarded a First in Literae Humaniores in 1869, and was immediately elected a Fellow of Exeter College.
+Henry entered Harrow in 1860 and was matriculated at the University of Oxford from Trinity College on 22 April 1865, aged 18, He was awarded a First in Literae Humaniores in 1869, and was immediately elected a Fellow of Exeter College.
 At the time of the 1871 census he was at home with his mother at the Bishop’s Palace at Norwich, where there were nine servants.

 - Edward Henry Pelham (born at 20 Bradmore Road on 20 December 1876)